beling/book-pl/src/ch08-02-strings.md

 #### Appending to a String with `push_str` and `push`

-We can grow a `String` by using the `push_str` method to append a string slice, as shown in Listing 8-15.
+We can grow a `String` by using the `push_str` method to append a string slice, as shown in listing 8-15.

 ```rust
 {{#rustdoc_include ../listings/ch08-common-collections/listing-08-15/src/main.rs:here}}